viviajs/vivia-katex/README.md

-# vivia-renderer-katex
+# vivia-katex
-Add katex as a renderer to Vivia
+Add katex to Vivia

 ## Options
 Options are put directly to [katex](https://marked.js.org/using_advanced#options).
 In addition, `throwOnError` is disabled by default